BryanJacobs/FIDO2Applet/docs/fido_certification.md

 1.1
 ---
-This authenticator meets the definition of Category 4: the entire Authenticator is implemented inside an AROE, the Javacard Platform, executing inside a Secure Element (SE).
+This authenticator meets the definition of Category 4: the Authenticator Application is implemented inside an AROE, the Javacard Platform, executing inside a Secure Element (SE).
 The SE executes ROE firmware on a tamper-resistant microcontroller and thus is a FIDO Allowed ROE.

-Name of the Authenticator: FIDO2Applet
+- Name of the Authenticator: FIDO2Applet
-Hardware Type & Version: NXP SmartMX3 P71
+- Hardware Type & Version: NXP SmartMX3 P71
-Underlying Software Platform/OS: NXP JCOP4 (Supported: Javacard 3.0.4+)
+- Underlying Software Platform/OS: NXP JCOP4 (Supported: Javacard 3.0.4+)

 The authenticator logical boundary includes the implementation software (FIDO2Applet), the AROE (JCOP implementation of the Javacard Platform), and the SE executing both.